-At the Sunday 8.00 am and Wednesday 10.00 am service you may sit in any of the empty open pews.
+At the Sunday 8.00 am and weekday services you may sit in any of the empty open pews.
 However, please ensure that you do not sit in a pew that is already occupied by someone from a different household or 'bubble'.

 Are numbers be restricted?
 Do I have book a place?

-Social distancing inevitably means that numbers are restricted to 20 households.
+Social distancing inevitably means that numbers are restricted.

-You must book a place at the 10.00 am service.
+You are strongly advised to book a place at the 10.00 am service.
 Places will be on a first come first served basis.
-To book you place you must contact the Parish Office by email or telephone no later than 12 noon on a Friday.
+To book you place you must contact the Parish Office by email or telephone the week before no later than 12 noon on the Friday.

 We have to keep a register of attendees for a period of 21 days for the government's track and trace scheme.
 So when you book you will need to give the number of people in your household/bubble, their names and a contact phone number.
 After 21 days the details will be destroyed.